kornia/kornia-rs/README.md

 ### Video processing

-- Capture video frames from a camera.
+- Capture video frames from a camera and video writers.

 ## 🛠️ Installation